 Another reason for favoring this flora is the fact that it is becoming extremely popular to see in terrariums lately due to its miniature features.

-Common Names: Common Asparagus Fern, Lace Fern, Climbing Asparagus, Ferny Asparagus|
+|Common Name||Common Asparagus Fern, Lace Fern, Climbing Asparagus, Ferny Asparagus|

 What Is Asparagus Fern?

 Asparagus fern grows seeds, which right from the start, would rule out any confusion with it being associated with typical ferns.